+• The agency CEO/Executive Director communicates how SE services support the mission of the agency and articulates clear and specific goals for SE and/or competitive employment to all staff during the first six months and at least yearly annually (i.e., SE Kickoff, all-agency meetings, agency newsletters, etc.).
+This item is not delegated to another administrator.
+The SE program leader shares information about EBP barrier and facilitators with the executive team (including the CEO) at least twice each year.
+The executive team helps the program leader identify and implement solutions to barriers.
+SERVICES .
 1. Work incentives planning Rating All consumers are offered assistance in obtaining comprehensive, individualized work incentives planning before starting a new job and assistance accessing work incentives planning thereafter when making decisions about changes in work hours and pay.
 Work incentives' planning includes SSA benefits, medical benefits, medication subsidies, housing subsidies, food stamps, spouse and dependent children benefits, past job retirement benefits and any other source of income.
 Consumers are 5 provided information and assistance about reporting earnings to SSA, housing programs, VA programs, etc., depending on the person's benefits.
 2. Disclosure Rating Employment specialists provide consumers with accurate information and assist with evaluating their choices to make an informed decision regarding what is revealed to the employer about having a disability.
 Employment specialists do not require all consumers to disclose their psychiatric disability at the work site in order to receive services.
 3 Employment specialists offer to discuss with consumers the possible costs and benefits (pros and cons) of disclosure at the work site in advance of consumers disclosing at the work site.
 Employment specialists describe how disclosure relates to requesting accommodations and the employment specialist's role communicating with the employer.
 Employment specialists discuss specific information to be disclosed (e.g., disclose receiving mental health treatment, or presence of a psychiatric disability, or difficulty with anxiety, etc.) and offer examples of what could be said to employers.
 Employment specialists discuss disclosure on more than one occasion (e.g., if consumers have not found employment after two months or if consumers reports difficulties on the job).
-3. Ongoing, work-based vocational assessment Rating Initial vocational profile/assessment occurs over 2-3 sessions and is updated with information from work experiences in competitive jobs.
+8. Ongoing, work-based vocational assessment Ratin nitial vocational profile/assessment occurs over 2-3 sessions and is updated with information from work experiences in competitive jobs.
 A vocational profile form that includes information about preferences, experiences, skills, current adjustment, strengths, personal contacts, etc., is updated with each new job experience.
-Aims at problem solving using environmental assessments and consideration of reasonable accommodations.
+Aims at problem solving using environmental assessments and consideration 3 of reasonable accommodations.
 Sources of information include the consumer, MH treatment team, clinical records, and with the consumer's permission, from family members and previous employers.
-3 4.
-Rapid search for competitive job Rating Initial employment assessment and face-to-face employer contact by the consumer or the employment specialist about a competitive job occurs within 30 days after program entry.
-5 5.
-Individualized job search Rating Employment specialists make employer contacts aimed at making a good job match based on consumers' preferences and needs rather than the job market (i.e. those jobs that are readily available).
-An individualized job search plan is developed and updated with information from the vocational assessment /profile form and now job /adventional experiences assessment/profile form and new job/educational experiences.
+Rapid search for competitive job Ratin nitial employment assessment and face-to-face employer contact by the consumer or the employment Kating 5 5 specialist about a competitive job occurs within 30 days after program entry.
+Datio 5.
+Individualized job search Ratin Employment specialists make employer contacts aimed at making a good job match based on 3 consumers' preferences and needs rather than the job market (i.e. those jobs that are readily available).
+1 An individualized job search plan is developed and updated with information from the vocational consumers' preferences and needs rather than the job market (i.e. those jobs that are readily available).
+An individualized job search plan is developed and updated with information from the vocational assessment/profile form and new job/educational experiences.